eformsignen/eformsignen.github.io/help/chapter5.rst

 .. note::

-   To automatically fill in the signer’s name in the User component, create a Signature component and then name the ID (for example, signer1).
-Then, create the User component that will display the signer’s name when triggered and name the ID (for example, signer1name).
-Then, select **Last modified user of the content** under User Type and enter the ID of the Signature component (in this case, signer1) under **Input Component ID**.
+   To automatically fill in the signer’s name in the User field, create a Signature field and then name the ID (for example, signer1).
+Then, create the User field that will display the signer’s name when triggered and name the ID (for example, signer1name).
+Then, select **Last modified user of the content** under User Type and enter the ID of the Signature field (in this case, signer1) under **Input Component ID**.

 **③ User Field Name**